prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 successive geology textbooks he released in 1882 and 1886, at least one of which was reissued in 1891, the year before Norris took his class.[@leconte_elements_1882, @leconte_compend_1886, @leconte_elements_1891]

-The Psychozoic theory is sometimes mentioned as one of several theories that anticipate the Anthropocene, alongside the Anthropozoic Era proposed by Italian geologist Antonio Stoppani around 1873, and the Noösphere of Vladimir Vernadsky and Pierre Teilhard de Chardin in
+The Psychozoic theory one of several theories that anticipate the Anthropocene, alongside the Anthropozoic Era proposed by Italian geologist Antonio Stoppani around 1873, and the Noösphere of Vladimir Vernadsky and Pierre Teilhard de Chardin in